Virginia Test Requirements

 For CAEP accreditation purposes, GMU must provide Reading, Writing and Math scores for all initial teacher licensure candidates.
 Candidates meet the Reading and Writing requirement by taking the VCLA (required for licensure in VA).
-The Math test score requirement can be met with Praxis Core Math (5732), SAT Math or ACT Math (taken after October 27, 1989), or Praxis I Math (taken prior to January 1, 2014).
+The Math test score requirement can be met with Praxis Core Math (5732 or 5733), SAT Math or ACT Math (taken after October 27, 1989), or Praxis I Math (taken prior to January 1, 2014).
 Math test scores must be officially reported to GMU prior to internship application submission.

 Virginia Communication and Literacy Assessment (VCLA)

 The Virginia Communication and Literacy Assessment (VCLA) must be passed prior to internship application submission for all initial teacher licensure programs.
 A composite score of at least 470 must be achieved to meet the VCLA requirement.

 Reading for Virginia Educators: Elementary and Special Education (ETS)